trygveasp/pysurfex-experiment/trainings/budapest_may_2022.rst

 Assumptions:

-- Assume pysurfex is installed and in your path (https://github.com/metno/pysurfex)
+- Assume pysurfex is installed/cloned and in your path (https://github.com/metno/pysurfex)
-- Assume pysurfex installation directory is "path-to-pysurfex"
+- Assume pysurfex installation/clone directory is "path-to-pysurfex"
+- Assume pysurfex-experiment installation/clone directory is "path-to-pysurfex-experiment"
 - Assume that you have your surfex binaries in PATH and that they are called PGD, PREP, OFFLINE and SODA
 - Assume that you have system paths defined in a file called system.json
+  - LAKE_LTA_NEW.nc (flake_dir) needed for PREP
+- nobackup/trainingData/config_exp.toml is consistent with AA preop2 and can be found in sample data
 - Examples will use a test domain called Drammen close to Oslo in Norway.
 Domain is found in [path-to-pysurfex]/examples/domains/drammen.json